DeepCar/Taillight_Recognition/README.md

 # Single-stage Detector

-This detector determines the smallest possible bounding box where the taillights and brake lights of the vehicles are located
+Using [You Only Learn One Representation (YOLOR)](https://github.com/WongKinYiu/yolor) algorithm  to determines the smallest possible bounding box where the taillights and brake lights of the vehicles are located

 Before run models, unzip single-detector.rar